jacksanford1/mysite/content/posts/funniest-friend.md

 ### 1st place: Joey

 I suspected Joey would do well.
 The best part about Joey being the funniest character is that he's not even trying to be funny most of the time.
 A lot of his humor isn't really intentional.
 Yes we all know that maybe Joey is a little "slower" than the rest.
 But he has an innocent naiveté that makes his comments both hilarious and genuine at the same time.
-I have a hard time remembering Joey lines that aren't funny.
+It's hard to remember a Joey line that isn't funny.

 ![Joey doesn't share food](https://media.giphy.com/media/llToceLTKQj0R1Asid/giphy.gif)